 Therapy & Recovery for the Neck Pain

 A muscle strain, a sprain in a neck ligament or tendon, a disc injury, arthritic changes, or trauma can all cause neck pain.
-This can result from a neck strain from daily activities or an injury like whiplash.
+Furthermore, this can result from a neck strain from daily activities or an injury like whiplash.
 Physical therapists examine you to determine the source of your pain before prescribing therapy to reduce it.
 Exercises for flexibility, posture instruction, joint mobilization to ensure proper vertebral alignment and increase neck range of motion, massage, and strengthening and conditioning exercises are some of the possible treatments.

 Passive and Active Physical Therapy